RIR360/development/journal/2025/march.md

 - AI and Automation is just the most important thing right now.
 - Everything is going easier and time is becoming more scarce.
 - You have to prioritize the tasks that moves the needle.
 That has the most benefits to you.
+- Follow the 20/80 rule, do 20% of the tasks that brings 80% outcome.